-- 13. Our responsibilities as independent auditors are established by the 1973 local government act, as amended, and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard. - 14.
+- 13. Our responsibilities as independent auditors are established by the Public Finance and Accountability (Scotland) Act 2000 and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard. - 14.
 Auditors in the public sector give an independent opinion on the financial statements and other information within the annual accounts.
-We also review and report on the arrangements within the audited body to manage its performance and use of resources.
+We also review and report on the arrangements within the audited body to manage its performance, regularity and use of resources.
 In doing this, we aim to support improvement and accountability.